aldolat/posts-in-sidebar/README.md

 ## 4.0-dev ##

 * Added section for retrieving posts from multiple custom fields.
+* Added option for retrieving posts with/whitout password.
+* Added option for retrieving posts with a certain password.
 * Now panels do not collapse after saving the widget.

 ## 3.8.8 ##